ChinmayKaitade/StudyNotion-EdTech-MERN/README.md

 # 🚀 StudyNotion: The MERN Stack Ed-Tech Platform

 ## 🌟 Empower Your Future with Coding Skills

 StudyNotion is a fully functional, versatile, and intuitive educational technology (ed-tech) platform that enables users to create, consume, and rate educational content.
-Built with the **MERN Stack** (ReactJS, NodeJS, MongoDB, and ExpressJS) , it offers a seamless and interactive learning experience for students while providing a robust global platform for instructors to share their expertise.
+Built with the **MERN Stack** (**ReactJS**, **NodeJS**, **MongoDB**, and **ExpressJS**), it offers a seamless and interactive learning experience for students while providing a robust global platform for instructors to share their expertise.

 ---